 When it comes to social sciences or sciences generally, the empirical research of a dissertation has to contain all those elements.
 Most times, each is placed in a separate chapter.
 Sometimes, though, they are combined.
 For instance, in some qualitative social sciences, the discussion and results are woven together instead of separated.

-How the sections are arranged, vary between countries and fields.
+How the sections are arranged, varies between countries and fields.
 For instance, universities in some regions may advise that the conclusion comes before the discussion.

 If you are not clear about how to start a dissertation and its format, get the guidelines of your department.
 You can also discuss it with your supervisor.